 Federal laws protect the right of people with disabilities to vote.
 You can vote on Election Day if you are already registered to vote in Ohio and have not voted early.
-You can make sure that you are registered by checking the Secretary of State's website in the Look Up Your Voting Information section, and be sure about your voting location by checking the Secretary of State's website in the Find Your Polling Location section or by contacting your county board of elections.
+You can make sure that you are registered by checking the Secretary of State's website in the Check Your Voter Registration section, and be sure about your voting location by checking the Secretary of State's website in the Find Your Polling Location section or by contacting your county board of elections.

 Voting in person

 If you are voting in person you can vote a regular ballot if you go to your voting location with the proper identification.
 Proper identification can include: